Vampire/git-spindle/docs/gitlab.rst

 Add a users fork or arbitrary repo (containing slash) as a remote using the specified name or the user's login as name for the remote.
 Defaults to adding an http url, but this can be overridden.
 For private repos SSH is used.
+For the new remote a fetch refspec is added to fetch the pull requests as `refs/remotes/<remote>/merge-requests/<id>`.

 .. describe:: git lab fetch [--ssh|--http] <user> [<refspec>]